RiskWatch

 - Not a document-management-system ethical-wall enforcement engine at iManage Security Policy Manager or NetDocuments depth; ethical walls assumed to live in the firm's DMS (iManage or NetDocuments) with RiskWatch covering the firm-wide policy and audit layer rather than the document layer.

-- Public pricing is partial; typical contract bands published but Enterprise is quote-only because deployment topology varies materially across multi-office international firms with EU + UK + APAC data-residency obligations.
+- RiskWatch is sold quote-only because deployment topology varies materially across multi-office international firms with EU + UK + APAC data-residency obligations, so there is no public list price to compare line-by-line.

-Am Law 200, full-service mid-market, regional, and international top-tier firms (300-5,000 lawyers and staff) running ISO 27001 + SOC 2 + NIST CSF + state breach + OCG response in one tenant who also want a partner-level risk register, vendor and third-party risk for the firm's outside service-providers, ABA Formal Opinion 483 breach-notification workflow, and first-class evidence-export packs for Fortune 500 client cyber audits.
+Am Law 200, full-service mid-market, regional, and international top-tier firms (300-5,000 lawyers and staff) that want one Global Risk Register with a partner-level risk roll-up to the Executive Committee, KRI-driven escalation, and treatment workflows, plus vendor and third-party risk for the firm's outside service-providers, ISO 27001 + SOC 2 + NIST CSF + state breach + OCG response mapped in, an ABA Formal Opinion 483 breach-notification workflow, and first-class evidence-export packs for Fortune 500 client cyber audits.

 Firms where the dominant requirement is conflicts of interest at thousands of new matters per year (Intapp or Aderant fit that brief better) or where ethical-wall enforcement must live at the DMS document layer (iManage or NetDocuments fit that brief better).
 Also wrong for SaaS-shaped legal-tech startups under 50 staff chasing a single SOC 2; Hyperproof or Sprinto fit that brief better.